 - Versatile-Can be used for other tasks other than cleaning

-- Holding these tools up long period of time will strain your neck
+- Holding these tools up long period will strain your neck

 Hire Professional Roof Cleaners

-You are not comfortable with cleaning the gutter yourself?
-Then that should not be a problem because you can hire professionals to do it for you instead.
+If you are uncomfortable with cleaning the gutters, you can hire professionals to do it for you.

 There are probably a couple of gutter cleaning companies in your local area that would be more than willing to help you.

-The pro cleaners can pay your home a visit at regular intervals to not only clean but also inspect your gutters.
+The pro cleaners can visit your home at regular intervals to clean and inspect your gutters.